Photography and Landscape

 How does the perception of our cities have changed?
 How can we get a comprehensive understanding of it?
 How much do we know about our contemporary landscapes?
 How can we describe and represent them?

-During this first year of life, the collective has designed a pilot project testing a working approach to look at territorial changes by using documentary photography as a cultural means to support the planning practice.
+During this first year of life, Urban Reports has designed a pilot project testing a working approach to look at territorial changes by using documentary photography as a cultural tool to support the planning practice.
 Engaging professionals from different fields related to landscape, architecture, spatial planning, sociology, economy, agriculture engineering, etc.., the collective has realized an international photographic campaign with the aim to investigate the landscape of the city edges in different cities across Europe addressing the themes of land consumption, urban growth and planning frameworks, establishing alliances and cooperation with other disciplines for a joint reflection on the theme of landscape transformation.
 How those city’s borders look like?
 How are they currently being transformed?

 More about the project at this link